-No longer is landing a remarkable sales role simply about having a great resume, submitting an application, and answering questions “well enough” in interviews.
+No longer is landing a remarkable sales role simply about having a great resume, submitting an application online, and answering questions “well enough” in interviews.
 It’s all about differentiation and authenticity backed by a track record of success – just like it is when you’re selling to your customers too.

-So unless you have a strong personal brand that shows them how you are uniquely suited for joining their team, you’re going to get lost in the sea of people they talk to.
+So unless you have a strong personal brand with a body of work to back up all of the fancy words posted, while truly illustrating how you are uniquely suited for joining their team, you’re going to get lost in the sea of people they talk to.

 In his book Start With Why, Simon Sinek breaks down how great leaders inspire action and how industry-leading companies create cult-like followings around their products and services.

 If you haven’t read the book (or seen his legendary TED Talk), this happens thanks to a compelling “why” or “belief” that your followers can get behind.

 This TED Talk clip breaks it down well using Apple as an example:

 This is the power of a “why” – and what makes the customers of companies like Apple line up around the block the day a new phone is released rather than just waiting a week to get it.